ysard/libre-printer/doc/source/installation.rst

 Install the Debian package (recommended)
 ----------------------------------------

-The Debian package comes with the preconfigured software and dependencies.
+The Debian package comes with the preconfigured software and automatic downloading of the dependencies.

 The project is designed to run as a background service.
 Once installed, a udev rule will detect the connection of an Arduino interface